10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 7. English Ivy

-Now the English Ivy is one of the most air-purifying indoor hanging plants you can have.
+Being of the the best forgiving houseplants, English Ivy such a great option.
 It’s a stunning plant that looks amazing hung up and thrives in cooler temperatures with moist soil.

 It needs bright light and prefers to be ever-so-slightly on the drier side, so the living room or dining room is a great spot for it.